 Committed to choral excellence, Jennifer has worked with the complete spectrum of voices- from children's and youth choirs, university and community choirs, to professional choirs.
 She was Assistant Conductor of the Bach Chamber Youth Choir for five seasons, as well as the Ontario Youth Choir.
 In Rochester, she directed numerous ensembles including Aldersgate Methodist Chancel Choir, Repertory Singers, Eastman Chamber Singers, Bach Cantata Series and University of Rochester Women’s Chorus.
 As a passionate vocal pedagogue, she also maintained a private voice studio as a secondary voice teacher at the Eastman School of Music.

-Equally experienced in orchestral conducting, Jennifer made her professional orchestral conducting debut in Toronto with the Orchestra Toronto during the 2015/2016 season, with whom she will continue to serve as Assistant Conductor for upcoming 2016/2017 season.
-She recently participated at the International Orchestral Conducting masterclasses around the world and has worked with professional orchestras including the Ruse Philharmonic Orchestra in a concert in Bulgaria.
+Equally experienced in orchestral conducting, Jennifer made her professional orchestral conducting debut in Toronto with the Orchestra Toronto during the 2015/2016 season, with whom she will continue to serve as Assistant Conductor.
+She has participated at the numerous International Orchestral Conducting masterclasses around the world and has worked with professional orchestras including the Ruse Philharmonic Orchestra and the Malaga Philharmonic Orchestra.

 In addition to conducting and teaching, she enjoys singing both as a soloist and chorister.
 As an active soloist, she participates in professional music programs.
 Jennifer has studied with renowned composers, singers and coaches, including Martin Katz, Rudolph Janson, Craig Smith, Mary Morrison, Rosemary Landry, John Harbison and Jake Heggie to name a few.
 Her operatic roles include the Spirit and Queen of the Night from Die Zauberflöte, Susanna from Le Nozze di Figaro, Nannetta from Falstaff and Adina from L'Elisir d'Amour.
 As a chorister, Jennifer sang in numerous ensembles including Exultate Chamber Singers, Eastman Chorale, Repertory Singers, Eastman Rochester Chorus, Schola Cantorum (for weekly compline services), and Collegium Musicum (an early music ensemble specialized in repertoire ranging from the sixteenth to eighteenth-centurey solo cantatas, madrigals, oratorios and operas).
 She also sang with Voices, a professional ensemble based in Rochester, New York.